asadm/rosbags/README.md

 ## License

 This JavaScript port is released under the MIT license (see `LICENSE`).
-The surrounding Python codebase is available under Apache-2.0 – the two licenses are compatible and may coexist within the same repository.